-By implementing an electric infrared booster oven prior to final curing, the surface can be flashed off quickly, initiating the gel (polymerization) of the powder.
+The coatings industry has found that by implementing an electric infrared booster oven prior to final curing, the surface can be flashed off quickly, initiating the gel (polymerization) of the powder.
 This will reduce contamination, color inconsistencies and keep powder from being blown off the part.

 Hundreds of powder formulations are used today.
-Film thicknesses range from below 0.001" to more than 0.015", and the variety of colors, gloss and applications is equally vast.
+Film thicknesses ranging from below 0.001” to more than 0.015”, and the variety of colors, gloss and applications is equally vast.
 What these diverse powder formulations have in common is compatibility with infrared radiation as a method of curing.